ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'FAVOURED OF...'
 OR 'UNDERWORLD CHALLENGE' SPECIAL RULES**

 *The Sorcerers of Chaos are potent spell-slingers who manipulate the raw stuff of magic to their will.
-There is little subtlety about their craft, and it can be as devastating and destructive as it can be ficckle.
+There is little subtlety about their craft, and it can be as devastating and destructive as it can be fickle.
 Such masters of Dark Magic can be found in all the tribes of the north, and readily answer the call of their Dark Gods to accompany Chaotic teams in their adventures in Blood Bowl.
 What separates these Sorcerers from the mages of the south is that their power is instinctual, a gift given by their gods rather than an art carefully studied and managed.
 This can lead to some unexpectedly amusing spell effects when things go wrong and, as a result, Chaos Sorcerers are ever popular with the fans who love nothing more than to see a player turned into something very odd mid-game.*

 Once per game, a Chaos Sorcerer may cast one of the following spells: